microsoft/terminal/doc/specs/#4999 - Improved keyboard handling in Conpty.md

 `WT -> conpty[1] -> wsl`

-* Conpty[1] will ask for `win32-input-mode` from the Windows Terminal
+* Conpty[1] will ask for `win32-input-mode` from the Windows Terminal when conpty[1] first boots up.
 * When the user types keys in Windows Terminal, WT will translate them into win32 sequences and send them to conpty[1]
 * Conpty[1] will translate those win32 sequences into `INPUT_RECORD`s
-* When WSL reads the input, conpty[1] will translate the `INPUT_RECORD`s into VT sequences corresponding to whatever input mode the linux app is in
+* When WSL reads the input, conpty[1] will translate the `INPUT_RECORD`s into VT sequences corresponding to whatever input mode the linux app is in.

 #### User is typing into `cmd.exe` running in WSL interop